Donders-Institute/hpc-wiki-v2/docs/cluster_howto/genai-ollama.rst

 On VSCode IDE, one can install the plugin `Continue <https://www.continue.dev/>`__ to connect to the OLLAMA server.

-After the installation, the Continue panel is accessible via the :kdb:`Ctrl/Cmd` + :kdb:`l` key-binding.
+After the installation, the Continue panel is accessible via the :kbd:`Ctrl/Cmd` + :kbd:`l` key-binding.
 Before starting using it, one needs to configure the model provider endpoint as follows:

 #. open the Continue configuration file, see `this instruction <https://docs.continue.dev/customize/overview#editing-configjson>`__.